Annex-Engineering/TradRack/docs/README.md

   processes and information on how to tune them.
 - [Tool Mapping](Tool_Mapping.md): info on tool mapping/lane groups
   and how runouts are handled.
+- [Customization](Customization.md): info on how code is divided between the trad_rack Klipper module and the config, how to customize Trad Rack's behavior through gcode templates, and what the trad_rack_optional config file does.

 ## Slicing
 - [Slicing](slicing/Slicing.md): Information on slicing multimaterial